 As the Covid-19 crisis has unfolded, one of the key themes emerging is the ‘tug of war’ that has developed between inflationary and deflationary forces.
 On the deflationary side, the massive collapse in private sector-generated cash flow and incomes since the introduction of lockdowns will lead to significant deleveraging as debt burdens become too large for many businesses to manage.
 Conversely, the unprecedented policy response, with public-sector balance sheets expanding to new levels, represents an inflationary influence which seeks to limit the fallout from the crisis.

 Based on financial-market price action since late March, it is tempting to conclude that the reflationary forces are winning.
 However, it is premature to declare the battle has been won, as several material risks to the economic outlook remain.
 More fragile businesses are failing, and there will be job losses as a result.
 Recessions have also traditionally provided a good excuse for companies to ‘trim the fat’, and government furlough schemes are likely to have only deferred the timing of some redundancies, while many businesses may look to cut capital expenditure.
-Furthermore, although restrictions on economic and social life are now being eased, until a vaccine is found for the virus, there will be restrictions and costs of doing business that did not exist before.
+Furthermore, until a vaccine is found for the virus, there will be restrictions and costs of doing business that did not exist before.

 The very nature of the current recession, which was initiated by a state-imposed collapse in activity, makes the outlook that much more uncertain.
 One scenario is that, as restrictions on economic and social activity are lifted, economies will bounce back quickly.
 However, there are clear signs that damage has already been done to economies.
-In addition, further damage is possible as policy support is reduced and if the virus resurges in a ‘second wave’.
+In addition, further damage is possible as renewed restrictions will affect certain sectors more than others.

 Moreover, as we have learnt over the post-financial crisis period, monetary easing has a much greater impact on financial-market prices than it does on the non-financial economy.
 While fiscal policy is playing a much greater part in the policy response to the Covid-19 crisis than it did during the 2007-8 global financial crisis, monetary easing has continued to dominate, with risk assets sustaining a broadly upward trajectory.
 Should the recovery in the non-financial economy be slow, or undercut by a resurgence of the virus, nominal cash flows and earnings will not recover, which could leave valuations for risk assets elevated and exposed.
 Against this background, investors will require the flexibility to respond to a wide range of potential outcomes.